Pa

 We rely on various representations to signal the presence of social values, the power of the state, the function and construct of laws, and existence of an overriding belief system.
-Examples of such symbols include the Israeli flag, the depiction of the blindfolded woman of justice, and the Star of David.
+Examples of such symbols include the Is

 The presence of such well known symbols can provide individuals and communities great comfort and joy.
 Such symbols remind us of the values, responsibilities, beliefs, and the underlying principles that guide our lives and the lives of our friends, acquaintances, professional and personal colleagues.